Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 would be easy for them, but this book shows that it's not so black and white.
 That doesn't mean that murderers are to be excused or forgiven, just that it's possible to understand their behavior.
 This book is one of the most terrifying books I've ever read.
-It's also one the best.
-Highly recommended.
+It's also one of the best.